The Complete Guide to Business Liquidation

 - Form or sit on a committee of inspection (made up of creditors) to assist and advise the liquidator, monitor their conduct, and approve or deny certain steps in the liquidation process where appropriate.

 Note: secured creditors are entitled to vote at creditors’ meetings if they don’t receive all that the company owes them and are also entitled to share in any dividend being paid to unsecured creditors.
+Learn more about what to do if a company that owes you money has gone into liquidation.

 Steps involved in business liquidation